petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ### Conflicting Changes

-If parallel publications include incompatible changes and one of the publications is applied to production first, then the other publication will encounter publishing conflicts.
+If parallel publications include incompatible changes and one of the publications is applied to production first, then the other publication displays publishing conflicts.
 These conflicts can also be caused when production is updated directly.
 See [Resolving Conflicts](./resolving-conflicts.md) for more information on this process.

 ## Reviewing Publication Changes